Getting Started

 The D-word

-In an article originating in 2006, Dr. Veronica Morris shares how she and her family finally came to terms with her psychiatric disabilities—and how they learned to embrace her use of a service dog to regain her life.
+In an article originating way back in 2006, Dr. Veronica Morris shares how she and her family finally came to terms with her psychiatric disabilities—and how they learned to embrace her use of a service dog to regain her life.

 Steps to Become a Service Dog User